 After the DISM scan is complete, check if the problem still persists.
 If you were unable to run SFC scan before, be sure to run it after DISM scan and check if that solves your problem.

-Solution 6 – Reinstall Adobe Reader
+7. Reinstall Adobe Reader

 First, you need to remove it from your PC.
-After doing that, download the latest version of Adobe Reader and install it, and your problem should be resolved.
+Afterward, download the latest version of Adobe Reader and install it, and your problem should be resolved.

-Solution 7 – Remove / reinstall Skype
+8. Remove / reinstall Skype